up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110.md

 !!! tip "Clone the BGW320-500/505 MAC address on the router's DHCP WAN interface to avoid waiting for the 20 minute lease to expire."

+## BGW320-500/505 software versions

+The OLT can utilize the software version as a provisioning attribute, as seen in a few deployments.
+It is recommended to stay updated with the version upgrades of the BGW320-500/505.

+The software version can be acquired by reconnecting the BGW320-500/505 and navigating to
+<http://192.168.1.254/cgi-bin/update.ha> and replacing the `X` placeholders in the following patterned string with the
+version number: `BGW32_X.XX.X`

   [Purchase a WAS-110]: #purchase-a-was-110
   [WAS-110]: ../xgs-pon/ont/bfw-solutions/was-110.md#value-added-resellers
   [label]: #bgw320-500-505-label
+  [Version listing]: #bgw320-500-505-software-versions

 [^1]: <https://github.com/djGrrr/8311-was-110-firmware-builder>